Plumbing contractors in

 How to Get Licensed

-Complete high school diploma or equivalent.
-Some technical school training in plumbing is recommended but not required by state law.
+Complete high school diploma or equivalent, then pursue plumbing apprenticeship program or technical school training in plumbing fundamentals.

 Apply for Examination

-Submit application to Georgia State Board of Plumbers with proof of experience, education transcripts, and application fee.
-Include notarized affidavits from supervising licensed plumbers.
+Submit application to Georgia State Board with proof of experience, education, and application fee.
+Applications reviewed for eligibility.

 About This Market